solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/automl-azure-portal/README.md

 # Prerequisites

 - If an environment is provided to you.
-Use the workspace named: quick-starts-ws-XXXXX, where XXXXX is your unique identifier.
+Use the workspace named: `quick-starts-ws-XXXXX`, where `XXXXX` is your unique identifier.

 - If you are using your own Azure subscription.
 Create an Azure Machine Learning service workspace named: `quick-starts-ws`.
 See [Create an Azure Machine Learning Service Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/setup-create-workspace) for details on how to create the workspace.